Funding Conditions for the Flagship Event Fund of the 2020 Regional Flagship Events Program

-- Business events such as trade shows and exhibitions, conferences and industry meetings.
-Consumer events that include a business event as an extension event will not be excluded provided the consumer event is the primary purpose of the event.
-Please refer to Destination NSW’s Regional Conferencing Unit for information on programs that support business events.
+- Business events such as trade shows, exhibitions, conferences and industry meetings.
+Consumer events that include a business event as an extension event may be considered if the consumer event is the primary purpose of the event.
+More information on Destination NSW’s business events programs.

 - Events owned and/or operated by an agency or entity of the Federal Government, or a State or Territory Government including New South Wales.

-All applicants to the three (3) funds in the Regional Flagship Events Program must be the event owner (ie: own the rights to the event and have the relevant approvals for the event), must be financially solvent, must be a company or incorporated association and must have an Australian Business Number (ABN).
+All applicants to the three (3) funds in the Regional Flagship Events Program must be the event owner (i.e: own the rights to the event and have the relevant approvals for the event), must be financially solvent, must be a company or incorporated association and have an Australian Business Number (ABN).
 Destination Networks are unable to apply for funding from this program.

 FLAGSHIP EVENT FUND

 The Flagship Event Fund, formerly known as the Regional Flagship Events Program, identifies and assists the promotion of events that contribute to the unique character of the tourism regions of NSW and can demonstrate that they attract overnight visitation.
 The fund is open to events held in Regional NSW that have been running for more than two years and offers grants specifically to support marketing activities aimed at increasing visibility and attracting visitation to the event from outside its local area.

 The Flagship Event Fund offers two grants: